 Mercury was also able to be estimated for this scenario, since source term data was available.
-As the levels of measures levels of mercury were relatively low, the estimated are largely based on detection limit values in the available source term data.
+The estimated mercury concentrations are low and largely based on detection limit values in the available source term data.

 All pit water quality results are conservative estimates in that they assume complete mixing of load within only the annual estimated open pit discharge volume with no allowance for reactions and equilibration within the flooded open pit.
 For this estimate the predominant source of load (76 to 100%) for sulphate, aluminum, arsenic, cadmium, cobalt, copper, iron, lead, nickel and zinc is from possible acidic seepage from the covered WRSA.
 It is noted that in addition to mercury, estimated antimony, arsenic, boron, chromium, molybdenum, silver and vanadium concentrations are primarily influenced by laboratory detection limit values in source terms.